ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ### Step 4.5: Load and Save Data into Hive as ORC <a id="step4.5"></a>

-In this section we will try to store data in orc format in Hive from Spark.ORC is a self-describing type-aware columnar file format designed for Hadoop workloads.
+In this section we store data in a smart ORC (Optimized Row Columnar) format using Spark.
+ORC is a self-describing type-aware columnar file format designed for Hadoop workloads.
 It is optimized for large streaming reads and with integrated support for finding required rows fast.
 Storing data in a columnar format lets the reader read, decompress, and process only the values required for the current query.
 Because ORC files are type aware, the writer chooses the most appropriate encoding for the type and builds an internal index as the file is persisted.

 Predicate pushdown uses those indexes to determine which stripes in a file need to be read for a particular query and the row indexes can narrow the search to a particular set of 10,000 rows.
 ORC supports the complete set of types in Hive, including the complex types: structs, lists, maps, and unions.

 #### 4.5.1 Create an ORC table

 Create a table and store it as ORC.
-Specifying as orc at the end of the SQL statement below ensures that the Hive table is stored in the ORC format.
+Specifying as *orc* at the end of the SQL statement below ensures that the Hive table is stored in the ORC format.

 ~~~scala
 hiveContext.sql("create table finalresults( driverid String, occurance bigint,totmiles bigint,riskfactor double) stored as orc").toDF()